dragonflydb/documentation/docs/command-reference/strings/getrange.md

 ```

 - **Time complexity:** O(N) where N is the length of the returned string.
+  The complexity is ultimately determined by the returned length, but because creating a substring from an existing string is very cheap, it can be considered O(1) for small strings.
 - **ACL categories:** @read, @string, @slow

 ## Parameter Explanations

 - `key`: The key that holds the string from which you want to extract a substring.
 - `start`: The starting character position (zero-based index) in the string.
-- `end`: The ending character position (inclusive) for the substring, or `-1` to refer to the last character.
+- `end`: The ending character position (**inclusive**) for the substring, or `-1` to refer to the last character.

 ## Return Values